 Wash, peel, core and slice 8 apples!

 I like to cut my slices a little thicker.
 I want to sink my teeth into the fruit of this pie!
 I also like my apples a little bit crispy and not mushy!
-Thinner sliced apples tend to cook faster and can get mushy if your not careful with your bake times.
+Thinner sliced apples tend to cook faster and can get mushy if you’re not careful with your bake times.

 What Apples are Best to Use in an Apple Pie?